binwiederhier/ntfy/docs/config.md

 The most basic settings are `base-url` (the external URL of the ntfy server), the HTTP/HTTPS listen address (`listen-http` and `listen-https`), and socket path (`listen-unix`).
 All the other things are additional features.

-Here are a few working sample configs:
+Here are a few working sample configs using a `/etc/ntfy/server.yml` file:

 === "server.yml (HTTP-only, with cache + attachments)"
     ``` yaml